 Gearing: When you climb up or travel through different types of terrain, you look for better gears and pedaling efficiency.
 It is not necessarily the same thing as having a large number of gears.

 Keep in mind your fitness levels and the distance you plan to cover.
 Also think of whether you have more plane roads or inclines, and if the inclines are steep.

 A 3-piece crankset with an ideal clearance on the crank arm from the chainstay is essential whether you fancy climbing or rolling down inclines.

 And also spare a thought as to what you’d enjoy more.
 If comfort is your priority, you don’t quite mind if the bike is a little heavier than others.
 Keep in mind that suspension equipment tends to make the bike heavy.

-Huffy and Mongoose are well-known for the range of economical choices among mountain bikes.
+Huffy is well-known for the range of economical choices among mountain bikes.
 Another well-respected bike maker is Dynacraft.